 |SC4/SM8 Advanced Topics in Statistical Machine Learning|

-The course materials will consist of notes, slides, and Jupyter notebooks.
-Notes are not exhaustive and should be used in conjunction with the slides.
+The course materials will appear here before the course starts.
+They consist of notes, slides, and Jupyter notebooks.
+Notes may not be exhaustive and should be used in conjunction with the slides.
 All materials may be updated during the course and are thus best read on screen.
 Please email me any typos or corrections.

 Machine learning is widely used across many scientific and engineering disciplines to construct methods for finding interesting patterns in large datasets, devising complex models and prediction tools.
 This course introduces several widely used machine learning techniques and describes their underpinning statistical principles and properties.
 The course studies both unsupervised and supervised learning and several advanced topics are covered in detail, including some state-of-the-art machine learning techniques.
 The course will also cover computational considerations of machine learning algorithms and how they can scale to large datasets.